Accounting Technology

 ACT 256 : Cost Accounting

 This course familiarizes the student with cost accounting principles and techniques.
 Emphasis is on procedures to provide data for job order and continuous process types of industries, determination of unit costs, and preparation of cost reports.
 Upon completion, the student should be able to apply cost accounting principles and techniques.
-This course is offered only in the summer semester.

 Credits